rakhimov/scram/doc/input_file.rst

 #.
 An XML input file is validated by RelaxNG_ against the :ref:`schema`.
 #.
 The fault tree validation assumptions/requirements:

-    - The hierarchical structure of a fault tree must be strict:

-        * The top event is the first gate in the input file fault tree description.
-        * Gates must appear as children before they are defined.

     - Event names are not case sensitive.
     - Trailing white spaces are ignored.
     - Names should conform to 'XML NCName datatype' not contain spaces